tsyan/wdi_10_js_hw_frameworks_research/README.md

 Submit your report in a pull request as a plain-text or Markdown file.
 Include links to any web sites you found useful in your search.
 Before submitting, use `Command+Option+Q` to hard-wrap each of your paragraphs at 80 characters (`Alt+Q` for Linux).

 **Note: You will be graded on the clarity of your communication!** As a developer, being able to get complex ideas across clearly and concisely in writing is one of your most important (and marketable!) skills.
-Bad spelling, grammar, punctuation, etc. detracts from your perceived competence and credibility.
+From emails to documentation to code review comments, written communication is essential, and having a good command of the language will make you stand out.